kracekumar/learnpythoninminutes/Learn Python In Minutes.md

 #### 5.3 Summary

-- During every iteration temporary variable hold the value in the iterable.
+- During every iteration temporary variable holds the value in the iterable.
 - `:` at the end of the `for` statement is important.
 - Similar to `if` statement body of `for` loop is indented.

 #### 6.1 Functions

-- `Function` is unit which may take arguments and computes and returns a value.
+- `Function` is unit which may take arguments, compute and returns a value.
 Sometimes `function` doesn't return a value.

 #### 6.2 Let's calculate